ashleychea/GT-Summer-2024-Internship/Ashley Chea/week4.md

 Some of the challenges I faced were:

--
+- Organizing meeting notes

 ### How I overcame them

--
+- I reached out to my senior associates to see if there was a specific format they wanted me to use to ensure the notes are accurate.

 ### Feedback I received

--
+- No direct feedback since it was a short week.

 ### Improvements

--
+- There's always room for improvement but I believe I've been doing really well with time management, asking questions and getting my work turned in a timely manner; but again, nothing is ever "done" so the work continues.

-Moving forward into Week 5,
+Moving forward into Week 5, I'm looking forward to wrapping up the intern project and closing in on items with gaps.